-This Asian Massaman lamb leg curry with pickled vegetables has a simple recipe.
+The Massaman Lamb Leg Curry with Pickled Vegetables has a simple recipe.
 Make this for different meals of the day and wait for the compliments.
 The hearty texture and spicy taste of this meal make it a unique option for cold days.

 Preheat the oven to 160C.

-Put the eschalot, chili, ginger, lemongrass, garlic, coriander in a small food processor, mix until you have a smooth paste.
+Put the eschalots, chili, ginger, lemongrass, garlic, coriander in a small food processor, mix until you have a smooth paste.
 Transfer the mixture to a bowl with kaffir lime leaves and set aside.

 Choose a heavy-based saucepan and place the lamb legs fat-side down in it.
-Turn the high up to high and cook for 12 minutes until evenly browned.
+Turn the heat to high and cook for 12 minutes until evenly browned.
 Flip and repeat.
-Transfer the cooked legs to a plate and set aside.
+Transfer the cooked legs to a plate and set them aside.

-Turn the high to medium, and add the oil to the same saucepan.
+Turn the heat to medium, and add the oil to the same saucepan.
 Add the peanuts and cook for two minutes, often stirring until toasted.
 Spread the toasted peanuts on a paper towel.
-Add the eschalot mixture and cook continually stirring for 3 minutes or until darkened slightly.
-Add the massaman paste, Belacan, and tamarind, combine and cook for five minutes until the mixture is darkened.
-Add the stock, coconut flavored milk, and coconut cream.
+Add the eschalot mixture and cook while repeatedly stirring for 3 minutes or until darkened slightly.
+Add the Massaman Paste, Belacan, and tamarind.
+Combine and cook for five minutes until the mixture is darkened.
+Add the stock, Coconut-Flavored Milk, and coconut cream.
 Bring the liquid to a simmer.

 Return the cooked lamb and peanut to the pan.
 Cover it, reduce the heat to low, and cook stirring every thirty minutes for about three hours or until the lamb legs are tender.
 Uncover the pan, increase the heat to medium-high and cook stirring regularly for 30 minutes or until thickened slightly.
 Stir in the fish sauce, lime juice, and brown sugar.